Different Egyptian Technology

 The military bases are created all along the source of effective manpower and thereby rendering good supply of soldiers at the time of adversity and immediate cause.

 The glass making knowledge of Egyptians was advanced.
-The glass beads were produced in a variety of colours.
+The glass beads were produced in a variety of colors.
 They were made by winding molten glass around a metal bar and were highly prized as a trading commodity.